 Cable car down again and jump on Tram 3 to Mikyna for quality coffee.
 Then, head southeast to the Liberec Reservoir where you can sip Svijany beer on the lawn or circle the two-kilometer (about one-mile) path around this semi-secluded body of water.

 Around 5pm, walk about 15 minutes to the center to admire the exterior of the Liberec Town Hall and David Černý’s sculptural bus stop.
 Radniční Sklípek serves traditional Czech meals underneath the town hall.
 Catch the last bus back to Prague at 8pm.

 For a taste of life outside the city center, start with the Vyšehrad Complex for skyline views, a Gothic church, and an ornate cemetery.
 Stop for a drink and a snack at the Hospůdka Na Hradbách beer garden before digging into local history at the National Monument to the Heroes of the Heydrich Terror.
 Hop on the metro to the Karlín neighborhood for dinner and drinks at a local wine bar.

 Day 5: Prague to Vienna

-Spend a last morning soaking in Prague before boarding a 4-hour train to Vienna and settling into your hotel.
+Spend a last morning soaking up the atmosphere in Prague before boarding a 4-hour train to Vienna and settling into your hotel.

 Day 6: Vienna

-Explore the Hofburg and St. Stephen’s Cathedral, taking time for a quick schnitzel before seeing Klimt’s iconic The Kiss at the Belvedere.
+Explore the Hofburg and St. Stephen’s Cathedral, taking time for a quick schnitzel before seeing Klimt’s iconic The Kiss at the Belvedere Palace.
 End your day with sunset views from the Riesenrad, the historic Ferris wheel in the Prater.

 Day 7: Vienna